 If identified by the Alexandria Health Department as a close contact, remain quarantined at home for 14 days for symptom monitoring and/or testing.
 Schools, workplaces or other facilities where a confirmed case has been present may need to notify students, staff and families.

-Governor Northam Announces New COVID-19 Exposure App
+COVID-19 Exposure App

-Governor Northam announced the launch of an app developed by the Virginia Department of Health that notifies users if they have been in close contact with an individual who has tested positive for COVID-19.
+An app developed by the Virginia Department of Health that notifies users if they have been in close contact with an individual who has tested positive for COVID-19.
 The app, COVIDWISE, is free to download from the Apple App Store or the Google Play store, and uses Bluetooth to identify close contacts anonymously.
 Watch an informational briefing with the app developers, and read the one-page information sheet about COVIDWISE.
 The document is also available in Arabic, Chinese, Korean, Spanish, Tagalog and Vietnamese.

 What is Contact Tracing?One of the most effective ways to help stop the spread of COVID-19 is to stay informed when there has been likely exposure to someone who is infected.
 Contact tracing is a technique used by public health authorities to contact and give guidance to anyone who may have been exposed to a person who has tested positive for COVID-19.
 AHD will initiate a case investigation when staff receive information that an Alexandria resident has tested positive for COVID-19.
 The process includes providing resources and guidance for how to quarantine safely and reaching out to everyone who has had close contact with the person who tested positive, while maintaining confidentiality.
 AHD will provide resources and guidance about how to protect others and will never ask for bank account information, immigration status, social security number or other information unrelated to the case.
 A Case Investigation and Contact Tracing Guide explains the contact tracing process, and is now available in Spanish, Amharic, and Arabic.
 These fact sheets are available for download and print, or prints can be requested.